List of Indiana Jones characters: Gobler

 Major Gobler (Anthony Higgins) is a German major of the military contingent attached to the Tanis project.
 He is personally chosen by Hitler due to his ruthlessness and efficiency.
 Gobler is strict whereas Dietrich is practical.
 He dies when the truck driven by Jones rams his car, sending it flying off a cliff.

 Simon Katanga

 Simon Katanga (George Harris), is a friend of Sallah and the captain of the Bantu Wind, a tramp steamer Indiana and Marion use to transport the Ark.
-When his ship is boarded by the Nazis, he conceals the pair, claiming to the Nazis that he killed Indiana and intends to sell Marion to slavery.
+When his ship is boarded by the Nazis, he attempts to protect the pair, claiming to the Nazis that he killed Indiana and intends to sell Marion to slavery.
 Colonel Dietrich believes him and calls him a savage.

 Katanga appears in a Marvel Comics sequel, in which Indiana bails him from a Panama City jail after being charged with rum-running.
 Katanga and his crew take Indiana to the Aleutian Islands, where they are attacked by pirates, who commandeer the Bantu Wind.
 Following a battle, Katanga regains his ship.